SouvickMazumdar/Project_IDEAS_CO21/TECHNICAL_MANUAL.md

   - Streamlit’s `dataframe` component displays data in a table, with options for sorting and filtering.

 ---
+## Database:

+### Tool Used: Duckdb
+DuckDB is an in-process **SQL OLAP** database for high-performance analytics directly on local files.
+Its lightweight architecture makes it ideal for real-time data processing and analytics without needing a server.
+It supports efficient columnar storage, which accelerates query execution on large datasets.
+With built-in support for **Parquet** and **CSV**, DuckDB seamlessly integrates with data science workflows, especially in Python and R environments.
+It offers ACID compliance for reliable transactions, and its SQL-based interface allows for easy adoption by users familiar with SQL databases.
+DuckDB’s low resource footprint makes it perfect for embedded analytics and local data exploration.

+#### Usage in our project:
+   To address the challenges of slow data scraping and unreliable results due to dynamic websites, we implemented a solution that caches data locally to reduce user wait times.
+For efficient storage, we chose DuckDB, a high-performance database optimized for analytical workloads.

+Each scraping session in the repository's **Backend** folder automatically creates a unique folder using the `os` library for each company.
+This folder contains the scraped data in several formats: **overview.txt**, **source_data.txt**, and **<company_name>.duckdb**.
+The `.duckdb` file stores all dataframes fetched from the website, making it easy to query and retrieve specific data quickly.

+With DuckDB’s speed, retrieving data from these folders is fast, significantly enhancing the user experience.
+The Python script
+**fetchTofler.py** handles the retrieval process from these company folders.
+The entire process, from folder creation to data updates, is automated.
+Each fetch refreshes the data with the latest information, ensuring users have the most accurate results.
+Additionally, a fetchlist file logs each new company added, keeping track of all records efficiently.

+This approach minimizes user wait times, providing quick, reliable access to data and ensuring users get timely and accurate results.

+---

 ## Maintenance and Updates